ophub/amlogic-s9xxx-armbian/documents/README.md

 You can use Docker versions of Armbian images on Ubuntu/Debian/Armbian systems.
 These images are hosted on [Docker Hub](https://hub.docker.com/r/ophub) and can be downloaded directly for use.

-Four Armbian Docker images with different base versions are provided: `armbian-trixie`, `armbian-bookworm`, `armbian-noble`, and `armbian-jammy`.
+Four Armbian Docker images with different base versions are provided: `armbian-trixie`, `armbian-bookworm`, `armbian-noble`, and `armbian-resolute`.
 Each version has both `arm64` and `amd64` builds, allowing you to choose the appropriate version based on your needs.

-Among them, armbian-trixie is based on Debian 13, armbian-bookworm is based on Debian 12, armbian-noble is based on Ubuntu 24.04, and armbian-jammy is based on Ubuntu 22.04.
+Among them, armbian-trixie is based on Debian 13, armbian-bookworm is based on Debian 12, armbian-noble is based on Ubuntu 24.04, and armbian-resolute is based on Ubuntu 26.04.

 The arm64 version is suitable for devices with platform architectures such as Amlogic/Rockchip/Allwinner, while the amd64 version is suitable for computers and servers with x86_64 architecture.